Density Matrix-based Dynamics for Quantum Robotic Swarms: Introduction

-As a solution to the problems emerging in \cite{swarm_paper}, in this article we propose a different approach for modeling quantum robotic swarms.
-Particularly, we use the notion of \textit{density matrices}, which have previously been applied for the treatment of cases of epistemic uncertainty on quantum systems, for describing a swarm of robots.
+As a solution to the problems emerging in \cite{swarm_paper}, in this article we propose a different approach for modeling quantum robotic swarms. \ma{Particularly, we use the notion of \textit{density matrices}~\cite{density_matrix}, first introduced for the treatement of epistemic uncertainty on systems and their noisiness}, for describing robotic swarms.
 Particularly, we model a quantum robotic swarm as a mixed state given by a superposition of pure states that represent individual robots, mathematically indicating them with a density matrix.
 By shaping the density matrix for a robotic swarm, one can develop a suitable overall dynamics for the whole swarm as an operator acting on the corresponding density matrix.
 It is important to note that in our approach, the size of the density matrices is rendered independent from the swarm size.
 In fact, it only depends on the number of degrees of freedom of the system, at the condition of treating robots as particles within a ``cloud'': the swarm is thus investigated as a whole, rather than as a collection of distinguishable objects.
 Moreover, information of local robots can also be extracted from the density matrices through partial trace operation, thus also facilitating a global-to-local approach in the modeling of quantum swarms.

 \bl{Another crucial difference of our approach with \cite{swarm_paper} is the neglection of interaction terms.
 In particular, while~\cite{swarm_paper} considers the pair-wise interaction terms between the robots, which contribute to the size of matrices obtained for the swarm, in our paper, we can neglect these interactions.
 This is rooted in the fact that the density matrices already consider the effect of the interaction terms through the mixing of pure quantum states.
 Therefore, our approach offers a scalable yet efficient solution for modeling the information contained in the swarm without introducing any unnecessary redundancies.}